phosseini/harbor-hello-world/README.md

 # harbor-hello-world

-[Harbor](https://github.com/harbor-framework/harbor) is a framework for running and grading AI agents on tasks inside isolated Docker containers.
+[Harbor](https://github.com/harbor-framework/harbor) is a framework for specifying sandboxed agent tasks for evaluation and optimization.
 This repo is a minimal Harbor task — `kidney-function-calc` — used as a hands-on intro to how Harbor builds, runs, and grades agent tasks.

 The task itself is small on purpose: given a short clinical vignette, an agent must compute a creatinine clearance (Cockcroft-Gault) and write the